-- create innovative tourism products
+- created innovative tourism products

-- build relationships with targeted Asian countries
+- built relationships with targeted Asian countries

-- drive digital connection
+- drove digital connection

-- grow awareness of Queensland experiences.
+- grew awareness of Queensland experiences.

 The Cairns Regional Aviation package identified a sustainable solution to address the passenger and freight challenge in Tropical North Queensland.
 Supply chains in the region export millions of dollars of freight each year and involve the tourism, aquaculture and agriculture industries.

 Asia is a key destination for both tourism and freight and keeping Cairns accessible to Asia is the priority for the Queensland Government in preparation for international borders reopening again to this region.